Labor Contractors, A Global System of Plunder and the Potential for Resistence

 It is misery at one pole, yielding wealth on the other.
 For retail giants like Walmart, Krogers and Target farm produce comprises 10% to 12% of these store sales and an amazing 17% of their net profits!

 From 2009 to 2011 I spent time in places from Salinas to Calexico talking with farmworkers and hearing their stories.
 I found intense and harsh conditions, and a lot of anger and resistance.
 There’s a great need for much more.
 Support from a politically awakened population in the 1960s was critical to the movement that surged out of the fields, as it would be for such a movement today.
 Such a combination is certainly possible again.
-We’ve seen shades of this in the Immokalee tomato workers’ struggle in Florida.
-Any such movements of resistance in this era need to keep clear sight on the true source of misery--a global system of capitalist exploitation that stands in the way of realizing justice and human potential.
+We’ve seen shades of this in the Immokalee tomato workers’ struggle in Florida, and in the March Against Monsanto rallies that brought millions of people in 52 countries across the globe this past May in protest of an agricultural system where the concerns of human health are trumped by the insatiable drive for profit.
+The potential for resistance was demonstrated on a broad and massive scale.
+Any such movements of resistance in this era need to keep clear sight on the true source of misery--a global system of capitalist exploitation that threatens our very existence, and stands like a gaping, monstrous obstacle in the way of realizing justice and human potential.
 There is absolutely no reason why those who produce the food that feeds nations and the world, should themselves be hungry and poor, except an antiquated social system based on ever more destructive and out of control competition, consolidation and exploitation.
 It is a powerful system, to be sure, backed by the repressive powers of the state.
 But a system so odious that even its benefactors and overseers are scandalized and repulsed by it, cannot be said to be invulnerable.